Want to share what you like about MassLegalHelp with us?

 • other proofs that DTA needs to be sure you are eligible.

-Appendix C lists the mandatory verification factors and document options.
-Some information can be self-declared (see question 13) or is optional, meaning not required to approve your case, See What proofs are optional?
+Appendix C lists the mandatory verification factors, and document options.
+Some information can be self-declared (see self-declare information) or is optional, meaning not required to approve your case, (see optional proofs).

 Troubleshooting